 - Whether additional check is needed in the test procedure to ensure UE continues transmissions on the SCell is FFS

+- Measurement Uncertainties and Test Tolerances are FFS for power class 1,2 and 4.

-- Measurement Uncertainties and Test Tolerances are FFS.
+- Measurement Uncertainties and Test Tolerances for intra-band contiguous CA supporting aggregated BW > 400MHz and intra-band non-contiguous CA are TBD.

 - The test points for higher bandwidth classes with testability problem need an update to decrease the UL bandwidth until they become testable.